cljctools/paredit/README.md

 # paredit

-a library for editing lisp (or at least clojure) code
+a library for editing lisp code

 ## rationale